agporto/BioEncoder/README.md

 <p align="center"><img src="bioencoder_logo.png" width="300"></p>

-# BioEncoder

-## Image Classification and Trait Discovery in Organismal Biology
+# BioEncoder: A toolkit for imageomics

+## Citatiob

+_to be added_

+## About

-This repository contains code for training, testing, and visualizing a `BioEncoder` model. `BioEncoder` is a rich toolset for learning species trait data from images.
-It relies on image classification models trained using metric learning to generate robust traits (i.e., features).
+`BioEncoder` is a rich toolset for image classification and trait discovery in organismal biology.
+It relies on image classification models trained using metric learning to learn species trait data  (i.e., features) from images.
 This implementation is based on [SupCon](https://github.com/ivanpanshin/SupCon-Framework) and [timm-vis](https://github.com/novice03/timm-vis).
 It includes the following features:

 - Taxon-agnostic dataloaders (making it applicable to any biological dataset)
 - Streamlit app with rich model visualizations (e.g., [Grad-CAM](https://arxiv.org/abs/1610.02391))